tapiwamla/nextssh/README.md

-# CShell: A Web-based SSH Client and Terminal Emulator
+# NeXTSSH: A Web-based SSH Client and Terminal Emulator

-Connect to and command your remote servers effortlessly with CShell, a web-based SSH client and terminal emulator.
+Connect to and command your remote servers effortlessly with NeXTSSH, a web-based SSH client and terminal emulator.
 Master your systems directly from your browser!

 ## Key Features